SebastiaanYN/Open-SourceBot/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-If you want to fix this bug, please open a draft pull request which references this issue.
+If you want to implement a fix for this bug, please open a draft pull request which references this issue.